Connect with others who understand.

 Scabies

 If you have multiple raised, crusted, itchy, discolored bumps in the crease of your elbow, they could be caused by the bite of a mite called Sarcoptes scabiei.
-Scabies bites are more likely to occur in children and older people, especially in resource-poor communities.
+Scabies bites are more likely to occur in children and older people, especially in crowded communities.
 Immunocompromised people are also more likely to react to the bites.
 A lotion can be prescribed for treatment, and those with scabies should be treated promptly to prevent spreading the condition to others.

 Eczema

-Visit Your Doctor
+When To Visit Your Doctor

 Talk With Others Who Understand

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 223,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+On MyLupusTeam, more than 231,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 Have you ever noticed strange lumps or bumps on your body?
 What tips can you offer others experiencing this type of symptom?
 Share your insights in the comments below, or start a conversation by posting on your Activities page.